lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Pallet Packing Setup.md

 ![](/media/Configuration_MasterData_PalletPackingSetup%20-%205.%20OuterPackWeightRule_example.jpeg)

 - **Net Weight per Outer Pack:** specifies the system net weight of the produce in the carton, excluding the packaging material.
-- **Gross Weight per Outer Pack:** specifies the system gross weight of the carton – i.e. the produce plus the theoretical weight of the packaging.
+- **Gross Weight per Outer Pack:** specifies the system gross weight of the carton; i.e. the produce plus the theoretical weight of the packaging.
 - **Standard Outer Pack Conversion:** this is used to calculate the Standard Outer Pack Quantity for pallets.

-Note that **no values** are filled in for Pallet Base Code, Pallet Height Code and Quantity per Pallet for the ‘weight’ rule.
+Note that **no values** are filled in for Pallet Base Code, Pallet Height Code and Quantity per Pallet for the weight rule.

 ---
 ### How is the Net Weight per Outer Pack used?